danielwbeebe/Nineties-Bands-App/README.md

 ## Technology

-This app was created used Ruby on Rails.
+This app was created using Ruby on Rails.